hggh/sshkeymanager-puppet/README.md

 ## Usage

-For your hosts to get the SSH Public Keys:
+### deployment of ssh public keys

+use the main class for deploy your ssh public keys to your hosts.

 ```
 class { 'sshkeymanager':
 }
 ```

+### export ssh public key configuration from webapp to the puppet master

 on your puppet master server the keys should exported.
 This class installs the api client programm, the cronjob and the directories: